wellecks/llmstep/README.md

 2. a [language model](https://huggingface.co/wellecks/llmstep-mathlib4-pythia2.8b)
 3. a [Python server](./python/server.py)

-The Lean tactic calls a [Python script](./python/suggest.py), which sends a request to the server. \
+The Lean tactic sends a request to the server. \
 The server calls the language model and returns the generated suggestions. \
 The suggestions are displayed by the tactic in VS Code.